Amazing Grace

 Whisked Away

 We all learned quite early on not to leave anything within her reach or it would simply disappear, forever.
 We had a theory, my sisters and I, that all those belongings, mostly certain items of clothing, were shipped off to her beloved homeland Ireland.
-We imagined our relatives or their friends or friends of their friends were the delighted recipients of the new American fashions which arrived in a package stamped “overseas.”
+We imagined our Irish relatives and their friends the delighted recipients of the new American fashions which would arrive in a large parcel carefully wrapped in simple brown paper, stamped “overseas.”

 I don’t know how this idea was formulated among us.
-Had we heard my father in anger accusing her of this rather underhanded deed when he could not find his adored sweater?
+Had we heard my father in anger accusing my mother of this rather underhanded deed when he could not find his adored sweater?
 Had we seen a large UPS box tucked away in a hall closet?
-Had we heard my mother speaking to a distant relative in hushed tones, promising a shipment would soon arrive?
+Had we heard my mother speaking to a distant relation in hushed tones, promising a shipment would soon arrive?
 No I do not believe we ever had absolute evidence, it was just a truth we knew existed, though one we could never quite prove.

-My best friend once left her prized jean jacket at my house.
+My best friend Louise, once left her prized jean jacket at my house.
 I swallowed hard three days later when she came to my door ready to reclaim it.
 Ransacking the house together I finally shook my head in defeat and told her she must have left it elsewhere.
-But deep down I knew, it was no doubt en route that very moment, via Aer Lingus, to greener pastures.
+But deep down I knew the unpleasant truth… it was no doubt en route that very moment, via Aer Lingus, to greener pastures.

 Another time, my college roommate came home with me for the weekend and left her favorite sweatshirt in my room.
 She too would never see it again.
-I imagined another teenage girl, but this one Irish by birth, clad contentedly in the Manhattan College sweatshirt, perhaps strolling the banks of the Liffey on one of those chilled and damp Irish morns or sipping a Guiness in a local pub hugging the sweatshirt close.
+I imagined another teenage girl, but this one Irish by birth, clad contentedly in the Manhattan College sweatshirt, perhaps strolling the banks of the Liffey on one of those chilled and damp Irish morns or sipping a Guiness in a local pub hugging the American made sweatshirt close.

-My sisters and I were swimmers and divers and over the years accumulated many trophies as a result of our efforts.
+My sisters and I were swimmers and divers and over the years accumulated many trophies, a result of our efforts.
 Years later as young adults, we noticed their absence and asked my mother where the trophies had gone.
 Silence.
-Our school yearbooks too had a short shelf life as did report cards, photographs and artwork.
+Our school yearbooks too had a short life span, as did report cards, photographs and our childhood artwork.
 And at Christmas, our annual tree trimming, generally a happy and festive time, on more than one occasion ended in angry words and confrontations as ornaments usually of the bulky or unattractive variety, evaporated into thin air.
 “Check another box,” my mother would suggest.

 I think it was my father who bore the brunt most deeply.
 He would sit in his recliner on Sunday mornings, peacefully reading the papers.
 Leaving for a short time to drive me to a friend’s house, he returned to find the papers he had left at the foot of his chair, not fifteen minutes before, gone.
 He would later find them stacked neatly in the garage, whisked away before he even had the chance to get through the sports page.